We are online since 2008. This site was updated Feb. 2017

-How To Germinate And Plant Tobacco Seeds
+How To Grow Tobacco From Seeds

 3. A good temperature for the seed to germinate is about 75 - 80 degrees F.

-Tobacco plant pests: Click this link to read about tobacco plant pests.
+Tobacco plant pests: Click this link to read about tobacco plant pests

 Is Growing And Making Tobacco Legal?